SippyR/SippyR.github.io/README.md

 ## Non-Technical Requirements
 ### Requirement 1
-The only non-technical requirement was to use an open-source CSS template or a framework such as Bootstrap.
+The first non-technical requirement was to use an open-source CSS template or a framework such as Bootstrap.
 I chose to use a Bootstrap framework for my webpage.
 I decided to use the Bootstrap theme "Simply Me", which I was able to implement using the tutorial on W3Schools https://www.w3schools.com/bootstrap/bootstrap_theme_me.asp.

+### Requirement 2
+The second non-technical requirement was to include a page tracker.
+This was something that I thought would be difficult, but it was not as hard as I thought.
+A flag counter(https://flagcounter.com/) was easy to implement because it was designed to be implemented as just an image.

 ## Technical Requirements
 ### Requirement 1